-5 Things You're Overanalyzing In Your Relationship, Because We All Freak Out Sometimes
+5 Things You're Overanalyzing In Your Relationship

 So you've been hanging out for a few months and it's going great.
 You're starting to really, really, really like them.
 But you can't seem to stop yourself from questioning everything.
 Hey, we've all been victims of overanalyzing in a relationship, when we take the most innocuous instances and turn them into something absolutely insane.
 And don't even get me started on the insanity that social media has introduced into this habit of overanalyzing.
 It's so easy to go down that rabbit hole, and before you know it, you've spent two hours stalking his or her followers on Twitter and Instagram.
 It's not productive, folks.

 Though it's particularly easy to overanalyze in new relationships, couples in long-term relationships do the same thing.
 As a wedding planner, I've seen plenty of couples dissolve into fights that are rooted in overanalyzing something that's basically meaningless.
 "Well, you didn't respond to the texts I sent about the centerpieces," they say.
 "I was busy at work," the other replies.
 It may seem mundane, but by the way they fight about it, it's like the third World War.
 So take a deep breath before having a meltdown over the following instances.

 If I had a dime for every time I took a screenshot of a text from a guy and sent it to five of my friends, I would be a rich, rich woman.
 Ladies, can we band together and try to stop doing this?
 It's not productive at all.
 Sometimes, "K" just means "K." If he's asking about your day, he probably wants to know how your day is.
 And here's the real kicker: If you're not sure what he means or what he or she is talking about, you can ask them like the grown-ass woman you are.

 2. Past Relationships